good

 By now, Asana has integrated a few AI features into its platform.
 For these, Asana uses its own, proprietary machine-leaning model, as well as third-party language models, like OpenAI and Anthropic.

-The platform's AI features mostly help in terms of project administration: You can generate personalized suggestions for your tasks or teams based on filter models.
+The proprietary AI features help mainly with project management, offering personalized task or team recommendations based on filter models.

-The AI features are nice, but it seems like Asana added them solely to be able to say that they integrated AI into their platform: None of them are indispensable.
+The AI features are nice, but it seems Asana included them mainly to keep up with AI trends: they are not yet indispensable.

 And there's still more!
-Asana offers resource management tools (such as those for time tracking) and security features like its Audit Suite.
+Asana also includes resource management, such as time tracking, and security features like its Audit Suite.

 Integrations